aubindetrez/implPower/Documentation/Identify.md

 that `i_instr` is a branch.
 - `o_condreg_identified`, active high, report to the Arbiter that `i_instr` is a conditional register instruction.
+- `o_unknown_instr`, active high, report to the Arbiter that the instruction couldn't be identified

 Additional information about branch instructions:
 - `o_branch_i_form`, Complementary information to decode the branch